Electric Vehicle Charging

 CEBE installed over a dozen electric vehicle charging stations in Western Maine, from Fryeburg to Bethel to Buckfield and beyond.
 These free charging stations allow local early adopters of electric vehicles to feel confident knowing they can travel our region, while also drawing tourists to our area in their EVs.

-In 2023, CEBE received grant funding from Efficiency Maine to add or upgrade charging at eight sites in Oxford County.
-This funding will support upgrades to two of our existing charging stations and adding six new locations.
+In 2023, CEBE received grant funding from Efficiency Maine, The Nature Conservancy, and an anonymous foundation to add or upgrade charging at eight sites in Oxford County.
+This funding supported upgrades to two of our existing charging stations and six new locations, bringing our total to 26 plugs in Oxford County!
 Networked charging is the next step in sustainable charging infrastructure for our community.
-Now that the number of EVs locally and visiting our region has increased, networked chargers will allow us to generate a small amount of income to cover maintenance and future expansion.
-More sites and details to come!
+Now that the number of EVs locally and visiting our region has increased, networked chargers allow us to generate a small amount of income to cover maintenance and future expansion.

 Check out the Western Maine Charging Network on PlugShare!

 Some of these chargers are maintained by CEBE, and some are maintained by the businesses where they are located.
-CEBE accepts donations toward maintenance and/or expansion of the network.
+Our outlying chargers operate still rely on donations to cover maintenance and expansion of the network.

 Your contribution helps maintain this charger, which costs up to $3.00 per hour to operate.
 Larger donations cover maintenance and EV charger network expansion.